Friday, February 8, 2019

 Sealants prevent food particles, especially sugar, from getting embedded onto the surface and crevices of teeth.
 With the teeth (mainly molars) being protected from cavity-causing plaque and food debris build-up, your child will have a significantly lower chance of tooth decay.

-Sealants not only help protect childrens' teeth from cavities, but it also gives them added self-confidence and have a greater joy of properly caring for their oral health.
+Sealants not only help protect children teeth from cavities, but it also gives them added self-confidence and have a greater joy of properly caring for their oral health.

 If your child may need sealants, schedule an appointment with your child's pediatric dentist.